 Being a port for Xbox 360 from a 2-year-old game was risky, but this game helped sell Xbox 360s and looked fantastic on the system.
 On PC, as it was exclusive for, was a great sequel to an already great game.
-It pushed hardware to its limits, had some fun exciting cinematic moments, and decent multiplayer.
+It pushed hardware to its limits, had some fun exciting cinematic moments, and was decent multiplayer.
 It took everything everyone liked from the first game and expanded upon it, but it was a little more forgettable this time around.

-United Offensive is one of the best games in the original WWII storyline as it was intense, extremely cinematic, and felt varied and kept you on your seat.
+United Offensive is one of the best games in the original WWII storyline as it was intense, extremely cinematic, felt varied, and kept you on your seat.
 I played the campaign straight through and I usually don’t do that in this franchise.
 The game had an incredibly cinematic and tense campaign, probably one of the best in the entire series, and was highly overlooked.
 Everyone was gearing up for CoD 2 and United Offensive was sort of mulled over, sadly it was never ported to consoles.

 World at War was a call to long-time fans and something to really look forward to.
 They made a huge risk by bringing you back to WWII, in the Japanese theater, and somehow creating one of the best games in the entire series.
 It was really looked over and a lot of fans never played this because of the WWII roots, but the campaign is spectacular and had some awesome moments as well as weapons and beautiful locales.